Get the full picture before you hire globally. Salaries, taxes, contributions, the lot. → Try our free calculator

 Cost Reality: Germany Example (10 employees)

-Company Type Wise Mercury What You Get
+Company Type Wise Mercury Banking Details Provided

-UK PLC US routing number, UK sort code, EUR IBAN
+UK PLC US routing number, UK sort code, EUR IBAN.

-German GmbH EUR IBAN, UK sort code, US routing number
+German GmbH EUR IBAN, UK sort code, US routing number.

 The entity route makes economic sense once you employ 20-30+ people in a single country.
 Below that threshold, platforms deliver the same employment capability without the overhead.